DrTimothyAldenDavis/SuiteSparse/README.md

                         CMAKE_INSTALL_PREFIX).
                         Default: false

+    CMAKE_INSTALL_PREFIX:   defines the install location (default on Linux is /usr/local).
+For example, this command in the top level SuiteSparse folder will set the install directory to "/stuff", used by the subsequent "sudo make install":

+                            CMAKE_OPTIONS="-DCMAKE_INSTALL_PREFIX=/stuff" make
+                            sudo make install

     NSTATIC:            if true, static libraries are not built.
                         Default: false, except for GraphBLAS, which
                         takes a long time to compile so the default for